Update: Tim is now up over $1,000,000.

 The early life

-Eventually he came to the realization that the best way to learn about entrepreneurship was to first attend Marquette University and then figure out things from there.
+Eventually, he came to the realization that the best way to learn about entrepreneurship was to first attend Marquette University and figure out things from there.

 The college life

 While in college, Tim started to look for easy ways to make money.
 One of the avenues he saw a huge opportunity in was gambling.
 He started learning about all forms of gambling and eventually got addicted to it.